 If there’s some dirt stuck on the paint, use more shampoo or foam to loosen it even more.
 Don’t ever scrub the paint in order to clean some dirt.

 6. Dry The Car As Soon As Possible

-If you don’t dry the car quick enough, this could happen:
+If you don’t dry the car quickly enough, this could happen:

 - Water spots will appear on the paint,

-Few times I let my girlfriend go to a self car wash service and wash my car.
+A few times, I let my girlfriend go to a self-car wash service and wash my car.
 The results were awful.